LEARN TO NORDIC WALK

 How I Got Started

-I have been Nordic Walking for nearly three years, and am a British Nordic Walking qualified instructor (www.britishnordicwalking.org.uk).
+I have been Nordic Walking for five years, and am a British Nordic Walking qualified instructor (www.britishnordicwalking.org.uk).
 I did the qualification as, having seen the health and wellbeing benefits of Nordic Walking myself, I am keen to promote it in the local community on a not for profit basis.

 WHY IS NORDIC WALKING GOOD FOR YOU?